pradeep720/ArmTemplateAppservice/README.md

    - it have app service template
    - check webhook trigger
-   - it trigger because webhook added
+   - it trigger because webhook add
 ```
 checking on webhook once again ...
 ```